Is Your Canker Sore a Sign You Have Coronavirus?

 - Severe and painful side effects

-- Canker sores that haven’t healed after 2-3 weeks
+- Canker sores that haven’t healed after two to three weeks

 - Swollen gums